 Recovery of Overseas Property Sales in Cyprus

-2020 has proved to be a difficult year for the global property market as a result of the COVID-19 pandemic, particularly when it comes to overseas purchases.
-However, many countries are now beginning to see an upsurge in property demand for Q4, including interest from foreign buyers.
+The past year has proven to be a difficult year for the global property market as a result of the COVID-19 pandemic, particularly when it comes to overseas property purchases.
+However, many countries are now beginning to see an upsurge in property demand in 2021, including interest from foreign buyers.

-However, new property data has revealed that overseas property sales in Cyprus seem to be showing signs of recovery.
+However, new property data has revealed that overseas property sales in Cyprus seem to be showing signs of recovery as global economic outlook continues to improve.
+Figures reveal that March 2021 saw a substantial surge within Cyprus property sales.

-Overall, overseas property purchases for September were down 8% compared to September 2019, accounting for 33% of total property sales.
+For overseas property purchases, during September 2020 transactions were down 8% compared to September 2019, accounting for 33% of total property sales.
 Whilst this may sound disheartening, if we look at the data on a granular scale, there were three districts in Cyprus which saw a rise in purchases from foreign buyers.

 Limassol saw an increase in property sales by 25%, 21% in Famagusta and 20% in Larnaca.